Level/abstract-level/README.md

 ### `iterator = AbstractIterator(db)`

-The first argument to this constructor must be an instance of your `AbstractLevelDOWN` implementation.
+The first argument to this constructor must be an instance of your `AbstractLevel` implementation.
 The constructor will set `iterator.db` which is used (among other things) to access encodings and ensures that `db` will not be garbage collected in case there are no other references to it.

 #### `iterator._next(callback)`